Ross/USA: mid-June to late July, 2019.

 NOTE.
-Unfortunately, the Ross Program cannot accommodate students who must arrive in Columbus more than two days after the start of classes.
-This policy will eliminate applications from students whose high school classes or exams prevent them from arriving by Tuesday evening.
+The Ross Program cannot accommodate students who must arrive in Columbus more than two days after the start of classes.
+Unfortunately, this policy eliminates applications from students whose high school schedule prevents them from arriving by Tuesday evening.

 Costs and Financial Aid

-Fees for this program are determined by the cost of six weeks of room and board.
-The Program’s fee for 2015 is estimated to be $3000.
+Fees for this program are determined mostly by the cost of six weeks of room and board and by various instructional costs.
+Unfortunately, those costs seem to rise every year.

-The application for 2015 Ross Program will be posted mid-January 2015.
+Every year, the Ross Program application is posted by mid-January.
 A rolling admissions process will begin on March 1, starting a process of rolling admissions a week or two after that.
 The final application deadline of May 1.
 Spaces do fill up quickly, so it’s best to apply early.

 Ross Program Support